-- The important measurement usually is the ozone concentration at the breathing level of the room occupants. - For ozone introduced via HVAC systems.
-With good room air circulation, the alternate point of measurement is near the entrance to the Return Air Duct.
+The important measurement is:

+What is the ozone concentration at the breathing level where room occupants will be?

+For ozone introduced via HVAC systems with good room air circulation, the alternate point of measurement is near the entrance to the return air duct.